V-Kudryashov/md-Files/BikeLab/BikeLab.md

 #### 1.3.6 Pedals
 **Description**<br>
 Rotates the drive sprocket of the bicycle in accordance with the rotation of the rear wheel.
 The gear ratio changes automatically to keep the rotation speed within the specified limits.
 Must be attached to [WheelCollider](https://docs.unity3d.com/Manual/class-WheelCollider.html).
+[TrailRenderer](https://docs.unity3d.com/Manual/class-TrailRenderer.html) and [ParticleSystem](https://docs.unity3d.com/ScriptReference/ParticleSystem.html) are located in children.

 **Fields**
 - **rearCollider** -